SU(2) representations and a large surgery formula: Vanishing results about contact elements

 For a balanced sutured manifold $(M,\ga)$ and a compatible contact structure $\xi$, there are a few ways to decompose $\xi$ \cite{honda2009contact,baldwin2016instanton}.

 {\bf Partial open book decomposition}.
-A partial open book decomposition is a triple $(S,P,h)$ where $S$ is a compact surface with non-empty boundary, $P\subset S$ a subsurface, and $h:P\ra S$ an embedding so that $h$ is the identity on $\partial P\cap \partial S$.
+A partial open book decomposition is a triple $(S,P,h)$ where $S$ is a compact surface with non-empty boundary, $P\subset S$ a subsurface, and $h:P\ra S$ an embedding such that $h$ is the identity on $\partial P\cap \partial S$.